hieuk09/ruby_good_practices/external_side_effect_in_transaction.md

 ### Reason

 Normal database system cannot rollback changes in external system when a ROLLBACK request is issued.
-If do like the "not prefer" part in the example, we can have a situation where a notification is mailed to user but the actual notification is not created.
+If we do like the "not prefer" part in the example, we can have a situation where a notification is mailed to user but the actual notification is not created.